Jack Joyce (horse trainer)

-John Edward Joyce (February 10, 1876 – June 16, 1934) was an American early-20th-century colorful figure in the world of horsemanship and animal training, who had nearly a ten-year career with Buffalo Bill on his Buffalo Bill's Wild West.
+John Edward Joyce (February 10, 1876 – June 16, 1934) was an American horse trainer.
+He was colorful figure in the world of horsemanship and animal training, who had nearly a ten-year career with Buffalo Bill on his Buffalo Bill's Wild West.
 Joyce toured throughout Europe until the late 1920s.
 He retired in upstate New York and died June 16, 1934.

 Biography

 Early years

-Joyce was born February 10, 1876, in Carnegie, Pennsylvania, to Patrick J. Joyce and Elizabeth Grimes.
+Joyce was born February 10, 1876, in Carnegie, Pennsylvania, to Patrick J. Joyce and Elizabeth Graham.
 Joyce turned from his parents' desire that he enter priesthood to a nearly a ten-year career with Col. Cody on his Buffalo Bill's Wild West.
 In 1896 he was listed in the route book of that show as an assistant in the Cody and Salisbury Horse Department.
 He eventually became a most daring bronco rider and appeared with Will Rogers in a roping and riding acts in New York theaters.
 Around that time, he decided to go to Europe rather than start a career in Hollywood movies.